Register right. Launch strong.

 Choose the Right Structure:

 Private Limited for startups seeking investors, LLP for professionals, OPC for solo founders, Partnership for family businesses.
+The right choice impacts fundraising, compliance, and liability.

 Private Limited is Investor-Friendly:

 Limited liability, separate legal entity, ability to raise capital through equity, perpetual succession, and high credibility with banks.
+Perfect for scalable startups planning series A/B funding.

 No Minimum Capital Required:

-Start with ₹100 or ₹1,000, but ensure sufficient operational capital for at least 3–6 months.
+You can start with ₹100 or ₹1,000, but ensure sufficient operational capital for at least 3-6 months and emergency reserves for compliance costs.

 Registration Timeline is Quick: